Praveenkollipara/Sales-Analysis-Project/README.md

 ## Project Overview

-This project is an Sales Insights Dashboard built using Microsoft Power BI and SQL.
+This project is a Sales Insights Dashboard built using Microsoft Power BI and SQL.
 It analyzes sales data from a computer hardware business to derive key business insights.
 The project demonstrates data cleaning, modeling, visualization, and dashboard creation to help stakeholders make informed decisions.

 ## Dataset Overview
 The dataset used in this project contains sales transaction records from a computer hardware business.
 The key attributes include: